robenkleene/development-references/unity/tutorials/unity-vr-game.md

         }
     }

-This prints when the primary button is being pressed to the log.
+This prints values based when the primary button, mini joystick, or trigger are used.